-Mistakes Women Make On Dating Apps: Initiating Conversations, Red Flags In Dating Profiles, Opening Lines, Photos, App Choices Screening People & More
+Online Dating Advice: Mistakes Women Make In Online Dating Apps: Initiating Conversations, Red Flags In Dating Profiles, Opening Lines, Photos & What Not To Do On Dating Apps

-Despite the straightforward setup of dating apps, many people keep repeating mistakes over and over again and fail to learn from their mistakes.
-Despite racking up likes, these effortless signs of interest often mean nothing or don’t result in effort with respect to conversations and dates.
+Even with the straightforward setup of dating apps, many people keep repeating mistakes over and over again and fail to learn from their mistakes.
+Despite easily racking up likes and matches, these effortless signs of interest often mean nothing or don’t result in effort with respect to conversations and dates.

 Guys want to know who you are, what you look like.
 They are visual creatures and will be fixated on your hot friend if you use too many group shots.
 Lack of individual photos can signal insecurity (your only personality exists in the context of friends) and that you are uncomfortable in your own skin.
 Golden rules of group photos: the hottest girls in the photos are usually the friends.